brefphp/bref/docs/environment/database-planetscale.md

 Amongst other features, it offers the following benefits compared to running a database on AWS:

 - Simple to set up: no VPC (virtual private network) to set up, no instances to configure.
-- Runs [the Vitess MySQL engine](https://planetscale.com/blog/vitess-for-the-rest-of-us), which offers better scalability and supports a lot more concurrent connections [via built-in connection pooling](https://planetscale.com/blog/one-million-connections).
+- Runs [the Vitess clustering system](https://planetscale.com/blog/vitess-for-the-rest-of-us), which offers better scalability and supports a lot more concurrent connections [via built-in connection pooling](https://planetscale.com/blog/one-million-connections).
 - Offers a [free database in the Hobby plan](https://planetscale.com/pricing), and paid plans are usage-based.
 - Since it does not require a VPC, we do not need to set up and pay [for a NAT Gateway](database.md#accessing-the-internet).